johnatasr/Website-Crawler/README.md

 cat websites.txt | docker run -i -v $(pwd)/exports:/app/exports websitesscraper:latest
 ```

-The return will be in console and inside path exports as a json file.
+The return will be in console and inside **exports** path as a json file.

 ## Documentation
 ### CrawlerExecutor